Chicanos Por La Causa, Inc.

 Work Location: Eloy ECD 201 N. Sunshine Blvd.
 Eloy, AZ 85131

 The Teacher Assistant functions as a partner in planning and implementing the classroom learning environment to promote school readiness by preparing children and families for school success and life success as it relates to this position.
 The Teacher Assistant assists and partners with the Teacher in providing high quality developmentally appropriate care and education for children age 3-5 in a center based classroom in the CPLCECD Program.
 In partnership and guidance from the teacher the teacher assistant participates as part of a center based inter-disciplinary team to support the child in all areas of development while providing education, disabilities, health, and social service support to families.
 Abide by all state and federal regulations that apply to care and education of young children including the revised Head Start Program Performance Standards (issued 9/1/2016), Head Start Act (12/7/2007), and CPLC ECD Content Area Plans and Procedures.
+Actively supervise children by sight and sound at all times and in all environments.
+Maintain all health and safety regulations to create an optimum learning environment.
+Facilitate health practices to keep children safe in the school bus, outdoor and indoor environments.

 Initial employment physical and TB test or Chest x-ray, Tdap and a valid Arizona Driver's License and vehicle insurance are required.
 Must pass a criminal background check to include a Child Abuse and Neglect register check, sex offender registry check, and obtain a Level One Fingerprint Clearance card.
 According to the new Head Start Performance Standards (HSPPS) an applicant must be First Aid and CPR certified or must obtain certification within the first 6 months of employment.
 Must be First Aid and CPR certified or obtain certification within the first 6 months of employment.
 Applicant must obtain Food Handlers card upon hire.